Banff-Jasper-Rocky Mountain House Economic Region Workforce Insights

 Employment Trends

-Total employment in September 2025 was 14,970, showing a considerable decrease of 920. versus September, employment levels decreased by 1,030, showing strain.
+Total employment in October 2025 was 14,960, showing a subtle decrease of 10. against October, employment levels fell by 900, facing headwinds.

 Loading...